michael-y-chen/halo/README.md

 3. Reusing same form for login and registration -- just to save some typing (per 2, simple GUI)
 4. No password confirmation field (per 1, no validation)
 5. Since no validation, if a new key matches existing key, it will overwrite, rather than warning
+6. Database is created at /tmp/test.db in sqlite